ULAB2014 in Edinburgh

 There will be a meet-and-greet in a pub on the evening of Friday 25h April for those who have arrived by then, but don’t worry if you can’t make it.

-The deadline for submitting an abstract for presentation and the poster session is on March 31.
+(the deadline for submitting an abstract for presentation and the poster session has passed)

 WHERE: OldCollege, SouthBridge, Edinburgh